 But there are differences between a traditional and Roth IRA.
-The first is that a Roth contribution is not tax deductible.
-Perhaps the biggest difference is that the distributions from your account will be tax-free.
+The first is that a Roth contribution is not tax-deductible.
+Perhaps the most significant difference is that the distributions from your account will be tax-free.

-There’s another big difference between the two plans, one that will be a major benefit for teenagers.
+There's another big difference between the two plans, one that will be a significant benefit for teenagers.
 With a Roth IRA, after five years, you can withdraw your contributions at any time, free from both regular income tax and the 10% early withdrawal penalty.
-This is because you already paid tax on them.
+This is because you already paid a fee for them.

 After you have fully withdrawn your contributions and begin withdrawing accumulated investment earnings, income tax and penalties will apply.
 This is referred to as Roth IRA ordering rules.

 The Roth IRA lets you get the benefits of tax-deferred investment income and building a retirement plan, but funds can be withdrawn early if necessary.
-That will be especially important in the life of a young person and might make a Roth IRA preferred over a traditional one.
+That will be especially important in a young person's life and might make a Roth IRA preferred over a traditional one.

 Custodial IRAs Revert to the Teenager Upon Reaching Legal Age

-While the teenager is considered a minor, the IRA account is in the name of the parent or guardian.
-But upon reaching age 18 or 21, depending on where you live, account ownership converts to the teenager.
+While the teenager is considered a minor, the IRA account is in the parent or guardian's name.
+But upon reaching age 18 or 21, account ownership converts to the teenager depending on where you live.

-If you start your account at age 14, you’ll have four years’ investment experience by the time you’re 18.
-At that point, you should be ready to take over the account and make all the investment decisions.
+If you start your account at age 14, you'll have four years' investment experience by the time you're 18.
+You should be ready to take over the account and make all the investment decisions.

 Unfortunately, robo advisors typically don't offer custodial IRAs.
 That's too bad because these robo-investing platforms could be the perfect IRA choice for teenagers, though not necessarily the best learning tool for investment purposes.

 No matter, you can begin by opening a custodial IRA through one of the brokers above.
-Then, when you reach legal age, you can transfer the account to a robo advisor if you want.
+When you reach legal age, you can transfer the account to a robo advisor if you want.